-The University does not permit leaves of absence.
+The University does not permit leaves of absence for students enrolled in quarter-based programs.
 Students experiencing circumstances that may make it necessary to interrupt their attendance temporarily or briefly should see the Academic Dean.

 DROP/ADD PERIOD (QUARTER-BASED PROGRAMS ONLY)